AJS-development/OpenAgar/README.md

 # Support
 One thing we decided, was that we are not going to help other people run this project.
 If you cant...
 Too bad, use ogar.
 We are really trying to have this project be semi-private.

 ## More like ClosedAgar
 People have complained to me about this project being semi private.
 But in order to have everybody enjoy it, we must, since being too open means disaster.
 This was the problem with OgarUL, it got too big it collapsed on itself.
+Resources cost money you know.

 ## FAQ
-#### Will this project ever be fully opened to the public?
-No, we want to keep it semi-private.
-No more than 100 users

 #### How can I help?
-You cant
+Make a pr.
+But please make good ones

 #### How come features are so limited?
 Actually, there are a lot of features, but none come in the box.
 You must use the plugin command to add them